sirisian/ecmascript-types/README.md

 const c: Type = value;
 ```

+An unannotated `const` preserves the type supplied by a typed initializer.
+For example, `const n = makeUint8()` and `const n = (makeUint8())` both have type `uint8` when the function declares that result.
+The same rule covers typed constructions, conversions, binding aliases, member and element reads, and operators using typed values.
+An explicit annotation, including `any`, takes precedence.
+An untyped initializer remains dynamic; numeric constants keep their literal propagation behavior.
+The binding is immutable, while its fields and elements keep their declared mutability.
+Initialization still checks the inferred type when the source cannot be trusted statically.
+A mutable `let` can request a fixed inferred type with `:=`.

 A typed declaration without an initializer is initialized to the type's default value rather than ```undefined```: numeric and SIMD types default to ```0```, ```string``` to ```''```, ```boolean``` to ```false```, nullable unions to ```null```, and array types to an empty (or zero-filled fixed-length) array.
 This matches the default ```value``` behavior of typed property descriptors described in the object typing section.

 Zero-filling is part of the semantics, not an optimization a program may opt out of, and the reason is security rather than convenience: an allocation that exposed the bytes of a previously freed one would leak whatever had been there - another script's data, a former secret, a heap pointer that defeats address randomization.
 A fresh page from the operating system is already zero, so the fill costs nothing on a large new allocation; reused memory must be cleared regardless, so there is nothing to gain by exposing it.
 There is deliberately no uninitialized-allocation form.
 The one pattern it would serve, allocate then fill from I/O, is covered by placement ```new``` over an existing buffer and by array views.